-OE Cata and available C.Ontirm resident contact lists are avallanie

-☐ Confirm communication links.

-☐ In conjunction with the Public Protection Supervisor, determine who needs to be notified (residents, businesses, area users, etc.).

-☐ Review with the Public Protection Supervisor the telephoner scripts to be used: Early Notification / Voluntary Evacuation Message, Shelter-in-Place B7 Phone Message, Evacuation Phone Message.

-☐ Contact special needs residents at a Level 1 Emergency and provide them with the option to evacuate

-$oldsymbol{\square}$ Contact the other residents and area users in the EPZ and advise them to evacuate or shelter children and releasing them to their quardians. ☐ Document all resident interactions using the Resident Contact Log and report this information to the Public Protection Supervisor.
-Immediately advise the B3 Public Protection Supervisor about unsuccessful contacts and any residents requiring assistance. ☐ Document all activities using the ICS 214 Individual Activity Log.
+- Confirm communication links. - ☐ In conjunction with the Public Protection Supervisor, determine who needs to be notified (residents, businesses, area users, etc.). - ☐ Review with the Public Protection Supervisor the telephoner scripts to be used: Early Notification / Voluntary Evacuation Message, Shelter-in-Place B7 Phone Message, Evacuation Phone Message. - ☐ Contact special needs residents at a Level 1 Emergency and provide them with the option to evacuate. - ☐ Contact the other residents and area users in the EPZ and advise them to evacuate or shelter - ☐ Contact the schools / school buses to make arrangements for school age children (i applicable) - ☐ Advise that buses in the affected area leave immediately and that buses should not enter the area. - ☐ Request a school administrator for the reception centre to assist in managing the children and releasing them to their guardians. ☐ Document all resident interactions using the Resident Contact Log and report Fo - this information to the Public Protection Supervisor.
+Immediately advise the B3 Public Protection Supervisor about unsuccessful contacts and any residents requiring assistance. - ☐ Document all activities using the ICS 214 Individual Activity Log. - Assist with post-incident activities.

-☐ Contact the schools / school buses to make arrangements for school age children (if applicable)

-☐ Advise that buses in the affected area leave immediately and that buses should not enter the area.
-Request a school administrator for the reception centre to assist in managing the

-■ Assist with post-incident activities.